w0rldart/w0rldart.com/_posts/2019-08-23-wordpress-on-ubuntu-18.04-with-nginx.md

 # Edit WordPress configuration
 $ sudo mv /var/www/html/wp-config-sample.php /var/www/html/wp-config.php && sudo nano /var/www/html/wp-config.php
 ```

+These are WordPress configuration parameters that you need to adjust
+in order to establish a connection between your application and the database.

 ```php
 // ** MySQL settings - You can get this info from your web host ** //